 - My email automation emails aren’t being sent out!

-- If you have an email address in the Sender Email Address box, make sure you’ve filled out the Start Sending Reminder Emails On and After this Date has a date, that is in the PAST in it.
+- Make sure you’ve filled out the Start Sending Reminder Emails On and After this Date has a date, that is in the PAST in it.

 - If that box is filled out, check the Automatically Send Expiration Warning Email in (X) Days.
 This must have a number in it as well.
 If it doesn’t, things won’t send properly.